iiasa/message-ix-models/doc/global/land_use/emulator.rst

 --------------

 In the figure depicting the land-use scenario matrix (:numref:`fig-Land-Use_Pathway_Scenario_Matrix`), various biomass and carbon price categories are depicted.
-This information, together with the quantities of biomass and respective emission reductions are used to determine the land-use scenario price (`objective function in MESSAGEix <https://docs.messageix.org/en/stable/model/MESSAGE/model_core.html#the-objective-function-of-the-messageix-core-model>`_), which the model effectively interprets as the biomass price.
+This information, together with the quantities of biomass and respective emission reductions are used to determine the land-use scenario price (:ref:`objective function in MESSAGEix <message_ix:section_objective>`), which the model effectively interprets as the biomass price.
 Based on the first biomass potential category, `BIO00`, the price (:math:`P`) for a distinct land-use scenario, in the example below without a carbon price (:eq:`Landuse price equation for BIO00GHG000`), is a result of the biomass quantity (:math:`BQ`) times the biomass price (:math:`BPr`).

 .. math:: P_{n,s_{BIO00,GHG000},y} = BQ_{n,s_{BIO00,GHG000},y} * BPr_{n,s_{BIO00},y}